| Upcoming Hearings | Tracked Legislation |

 | LD 2110 |

-An Act To Update Employer Substance Use Testing Policy Requirements This bill updates and clarifies certain statutes governing employers administering substance use tests, including the following: 1.
+An Act To Update Employer Substance Use Testing Policy Requirements As enacted, this law (Chapter 666) updates and clarifies certain statutes governing employers administering substance use tests, including the following: 1.
 Requiring that an applicant or employee must be given an opportunity to contest a non-negative result; 2.
 Requiring that results must be reported to an employer by a medical review officer; 3.
 Reducing the rehabilitation program opportunity based on a confirmed positive result from 6 months to 12 weeks and placing the sole responsibility of the cost on the employee; 4.
 Requiring that testing laboratories be able to process blood tests; 5.
 Allowing an employer that complies with the requirements governing testing facilities to be considered a qualified testing laboratory to collect samples from employees; and 6.
 Making other technical changes. |

 | LD 2119 |

-Resolve, To Review Reimbursement For Certain Emergency Medical Services This bill expands existing requirements for insurance carriers and the MaineCare program to provide reimbursement for ambulance services to include: 1.
+Resolve, To Review Reimbursement For Certain Emergency Medical Services ON APPROPRIATIONS TABLE This bill expands existing requirements for insurance carriers and the MaineCare program to provide reimbursement for ambulance services to include: 1.
 Treatment provided on the scene in response to an emergency call, regardless of transport; 2.
 Care provided by an emergency medical services provider through community paramedicine; and 3.
 Alternate destination transport to clinically appropriate facilities other than hospital emergency departments. |

 | LD 2125 |